joewillsher/Vist/README.md

 ./build
 ```

+This downloads the LLVM libraries, builds the libvist standard library and runtime and installs the compiler.
+To use it call `vist` from the command line, use `-h` to see options.

 To develop in Xcode, go to ‘Edit Scheme’ (⌘<) and set the *arguments* to `-O -verbose -preserve example.vist` and under *Options* set the ‘Custom Working Directory’ to `$(SRCROOT)/RUN`.

-Alternatively, after building it, you can then run the compiler from the command line, use the `-h` flag to see all options.

 ##Architecture overview